ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/remoteit/components.md

 #### Device Package

 If the target device only needs to receive connections, you should install the device package.
 This is the smallest footprint package which is suitable for embedded devices with limited storage and resources.
 [Install Device Package](/learning-paths/cross-platform/remoteit/device-package)
-This does not support Windows or MacOS devices.
+This does not support Windows or macOS devices.
 Install the CLI or Desktop Application for these systems.

 #### CLI